About housing associations

 - housing for vulnerable people with specific needs

-Housing Association are independent, non-profit-making organisations, which provide homes for people to rent, buy or both.
-They offer a range of accommodation across Birmingham for all kinds of people such as homes for older people, sheltered housing, accommodation for younger people and housing for vulnerable people with specific needs.
-They are usually part-funded by central government and work closely with local councils to help house people who are on the housing register list as well as people who apply to them directly.
+Housing associations are usually part-funded by central government.
+They work closely with local councils to help house people who are on the housing register list, as well as people who apply to them directly.